Pile of glass shards in recycling plant

 Another benefit of toughened glass is that it won’t crack in the heat of your kitchen.
 Even if you have a gas hob, where the flames are mere inches from the wall, a glass kitchen splashback is heat resistant enough to endure.

 The important thing is to make sure there is enough space between the hob and the glass splashback.
-If your hob is fitted too close to the splashback you risk shortening the life of your splashback as the rapid change when the heat from your stovetop starts then stops, will weaken it.
+If your hob is fitted too close to the splashback you risk shortening the life of your splashback as the rapid change when the heat from your stovetop begins and ends, will weaken it.

 What size should a glass splashback be?